Imperative sentence

 They mustn't stay here.
 Mary is not to travel alone.

-► The polite requests
+► The polite requests: shall, will

 We can make a polite request in English if we put shall we or will you at the end of the imperative sentence.
 This is used in positive sentences.